 Tomorrow’s World Will Be a Different Place

 Changes will vary across the globe.
 More warming is expected in the interiors of continents and in the northern latitudes of the Northern Hemisphere than at the coastal regions and tropics.
 Heat waves are expected to become more intense.
 Higher temperatures will lead to faster evaporation, and rain, when it occurs, may fall in the form of heavy downpours.
 More precipitation may provide additional water to some regions, but floods and droughts are also expected to become more frequent.
-Storms may increase in intensity; in addition, rising sea levels will impact coastal areas.
+Storms might increase in intensity; in addition, rising sea levels will impact coastal areas.

 Humans Have the Power to Stabilize Global Change

-Use of fossil fuels pervades our everyday life and it is challenging to know where to begin reducing it.
-Not only do fossil fuels power our cars and school buses, coal often produces the electricity that runs our air conditioners and charges our cell phone batteries.
-In addition, fossil fuels are often used in the production and transportation of our goods before we even take them home from the store.
-For instance, fossil fuels are used for the energy and materials to create plastic bottles and transport heavy drinking water across the country to the local grocery store.
-Thus, not only does driving less and conserving electricity help combat global warming, so does being a savvy consumer of local produce and recycled goods.
+Use of fossil fuels pervades our everyday life: fossil fuels power our cars and school buses, and coal often produces the electricity that runs our air conditioners and charges our cell phone batteries.
+Fossil fuels are often used in the production and transportation of our goods; for instance, fossil fuels are used for the energy and materials to create plastic bottles and transport heavy drinking water across the country to the local grocery store.
+Thus, we can combat climate change by driving less, conserving electricity, and becoming savvy consumers of local produce and recycled goods.

 In addition to carbon dioxide, the heat-trapping gases methane and nitrous oxide are by-products of everyday practices.
 Methane is released in large amounts by livestock.
 Stocking up on other proteins is one way grocery shoppers can help slow climate change.
 Human-produced fertilizers break down in the soil and release nitrous oxide, so composting the vegetable clippings to use as natural fertilizer can further help slow climate change.